 Buying resale or direct you are a DVC member!
-Everyone has the same banking, borrowing and booking windows.
-Everyone has a deed and, you are treated the same with member services.
+Every member has the same banking, borrowing and booking windows.
+Every member is a deeded owner and, you are treated the same with member services.

-You also have the same thing guaranteed in your contract that direct buyers have, your points.
-Yes that is correct, the ONLY thing guaranteed by DVC is that you get your points every year.
-Perks can be added, changed or completely taken away.
+You also have the same thing guaranteed in your contract that direct buyers have, your annual Vacation Points.
+Yes that is correct, the ONLY thing guaranteed by DVC, regardless of whether you’re buying directly from Disney or on the resale market, is that you get your points every year.
+Additional member perks that are available to members who purchased directly from Disney can be added, changed or completely taken away.

-What you Do Get When You Buy Resales?
+What Else Do You Get When You Buy A Resale Contact?

 - You have access to Top of the World at Bay Lake

-- You have the same expiration and maintenance as a direct buyer
+- You have the same expiration and maintenance fees as a direct buyer

 - You have the same booking windows as a direct buyer